 What is a cloud migration strategy?
 Process and steps

-A cloud migration strategy is a comprehensive plan that outlines how your organization will move applications, data, and infrastructure from on-premises systems or other environments to the cloud.
-It defines which migration approach you'll use, what resources you'll need, and how you'll minimize risks and downtime during the transition.
-Without a clear strategy, cloud migrations often face cost overruns, security vulnerabilities, and extended timelines.
+A cloud migration strategy is a plan that defines how an organization moves applications, data, and infrastructure from on-premises systems or existing cloud environments to a target cloud environment.
+It covers which workloads to migrate, which migration approach to apply to each, how to sequence the work, and how to manage risk and downtime during the transition.

 The 6 R's framework gives you six distinct approaches to migrating your applications.
 Each "R" represents a different strategy, and you'll likely use multiple approaches across your migration project.